 Dr. Ducrée has so far contributed to more than 400 research publications in the

-100 scientific papers in mostly top-quartile journals (78 senior
+amongst them over 100 scientific papers in mostly top-quartile journals (85 senior

-authored), presented

-127 times at all major international conferences, 43 times as plenary or upon
+authored), presented 129 times at all major international conferences, 48 times as

-invitation, and gave 24 external seminars.
+plenary or upon invitation, and gave 28 external seminars.
 He authored 11 reviews,

-and 4 books / theses, among them the best-selling market study ”FlowMap -
+18 book chapters and 4 books / theses, among them the best-selling market study

-Microfluidics Roadmap for the Life Sciences”.
+”FlowMap - Microfluidics Roadmap for the Life Sciences”.
 His latest h-index at

 Dr. Ducrée acted as general hosting chair of the International Conference on Miniaturized Systems for Chemistry and Life Sciences (μTAS 2016) by CBMS in Dublin (Ireland) and the IEEE International Conference on Micro Electro Mechanical Systems (MEMS 2018) in Belfast (Northern Ireland).
 He is presently presiding or part of several international steering and executive program committees, editorial board member of Nature Publishing Group’s journal Microsystems & Nanoengineering, and has served as (guest) editor of various special issues.
 In 2006, he received the FAM-award for excellence of scientific achievements in Microsystems Technology from the Faculty of Engineering at the University of Freiburg (Germany), was named the President’s Researcher of the Year at Dublin City University (Ireland) in 2016 and awarded the title “AET Fellow” by International Academy of Engineering & Technology in 2019.

-Dr. Ducrée has so far supervised 35 postdoctoral researchers and fellows, 11 PhD, 29 MSc (by Research) and 16 MSc (Taught) directly plus 10 externally co-supervised MSc and 37 BSc students as well as 84 local and international undergraduate(s).
-His current team comprises of 2 research fellows, 4 postdoctoral researcher(s) and 1 postgraduate student(s) plus 5 operational, 3 technical staff and a cohort of undergraduates and interns.
-Several prestigious awards, e.g. the “IOPI Rosse Medal”, the “Thesis in 3”, “Tell It Straight”, and the “μTAS 2015 Video Competition”, were received by group members.
+Dr. Ducrée has so far supervised 36 postdoctoral researchers and fellows, 11 PhD, 28 MSc (by Research) and 16 MSc (Taught) directly plus 10 externally co-supervised MSc and 37 BSc students as well as 85 local and international undergraduate(s).
+Several prestigious awards, e.g., the “IOPI Rosse Medal”, the “Thesis in 3”, “Tell It Straight”, and the “μTAS 2015 Video Competition”, were received by group members.
 He is particularly proud of the career success of my former PhD and postdoctoral researchers who went on to become, for instance: professors, lecturers and senior scientists in renowned academic institutions, deputy director of a major research entity, VP Technology & Innovation at a high-impact microfluidic company, VP Supply Chain Management at a large multinational, and co-founder / COO of a successful microfluidic start-up.